Fuchū Prison

 Fuchū Prison (府中刑務所, Fuchū keimusho) is a prison in Japan.
-It is located in the city of the Fuchū, Tokyo to the west of the center of Tokyo Metropolis.
+It is located in the city of Fuchū, Tokyo to the west of the center of Tokyo Metropolis.
 Before the end of World War II, Fuchū prison held Communist leaders, members of banned religious sects, and leaders of the Korean independence movement.

+History

 Fuchū Prison was opened in June 1935 after the need for a new and larger prison was determined by the Home Ministry in a review following the 1923 Great Kantō earthquake, during which Tokyo's main prison, Sugamo Prison, was destroyed.
 During the pre-war period, the prison also housed many political prisoners as well as common criminals.

 After the war, the prison was visited by Harold Isaacs of Newsweek, French correspondent Robert Guillain, John K. Emmerson, E. Herbert Norman and Domei reporter Tay Tateishi.

 The 1968 “300 million yen robbery” took place outside of the walls of the prison.

 The prison facilities were renovated over a ten-year period from 1986 to 1995.